Aodrulez/zenFlow/README.md

 - Mounting holes for a case

-Note: `Solder all the reversible pads & components (except battery, power switch & reset button) on the bottom side of each half as instructed on the PCB`
+Note (Kailh Choc V1 variant): `Solder all the reversible pads & components (except battery, power switch & reset button) on the bottom side of each half as instructed on the PCB`

-## Requirements
+## Requirements (Kailh Choc V1 variant)
 | Part | Specification |
 | ------ | ------ |
 | MCU | 2x nice!nano or SuperMini |